Hyohko/diskhasher/README.md

 Arguments:
   <directory>
-          Diskhasher will perform a cryptographic hash on every regular file in this directory and every one of its subdirectories.
+          dkhash will perform a cryptographic hash on every regular file in this directory and every one of its subdirectories.
 Symlinks and other non-file entities will be ignored

 Options:
   -a, --alg <algorithm>
-          Diskhasher currently supports multiple hashing algorithms.
+          dkhash currently supports multiple hashing algorithms.
 Users are encouraged to use more secure algorithms where possible, and although MD5 and SHA1 are included for backwards compatibility purposes, users should be aware that they are cryptographically broken and